 ROS production in response to live Xf cells: Once we established that X. fastidiosa LPS induced an oxidative burst in V. vinifera 'Cabernet Sauvignon' leaf disks, we then turned our attention to ROS produced in response to living X. fastidiosa wild type and wzy mutant live culture.
-LPS O-antigen moieties can adopt numerous conformations, sometimes bending to shield the cell from recognition.
-This is the case with species of Salmonella, where O-antigenmediated evasion of innate immune activation significantly enhances bacterial survival in vitro and in vivo (Duerr et al., 2009).
-Our working hypothesis is that wild type O-antigen helps mask Xf from recognition by the grapevine host, thereby facilitating Xf establishment in planta.
-Luminol assays were conducted in the same manner as described previously, except that suspensions of wild type or wzy mutant culture (at 1x108 CFU/mL) were added to each well.
-As shown in Figure 1B, the wzy mutant culture induced a strong response from grapevine leaf disks.
+The wzy mutant culture induced a strong response from grapevine leaf disks.
 ROS production peaked at around 12 minutes and lasted nearly 100 minutes.
 Wild type culture failed to produce a sharp peak, as compared with the wzy mutant, and ROS production plateaued around 60 minutes.

-Transcriptome profiling: High-throughput sequencing technologies provide a relatively inexpensive means to profile the expression of nearly all genes in a tissue simultaneously.
-The application of transcriptome profiling approaches using next generation RNA sequencing (RNA-seq) will allow us to monitor the activation or suppression of specific defense pathways at the genome scale.
+Transcriptome profiling: The application of transcriptome profiling approaches using next generation RNA sequencing (RNA-seq) will allow us to monitor the activation or suppression of specific defense pathways at the genome scale.
 In early July of 2014, individual vines of V. vinifera 'Cabernet Sauvignon' were inoculated with Xf wild type or wzy::kan live culture.
 We inoculated 9 vines for each treatment.
 Vines inoculated with 1xPBS buffer alone served as the negative controls for the experiment.
-Using the pin-prick method described previously, each vine was inoculated 2x with a 20 μL drop of a 10^8 CFU/mL suspension of either wild type Xf or the wzy mutant.
+Using the pin-prick method described previously, each vine was inoculated 2x with a 20 μL drop of a 108 CFU/mL suspension of either wild type Xf or the wzy mutant.
 The inoculum was immediately drawn into the petiole due to the negative pressure in the xylem.
 PTI usually causes major transcriptional reprogramming of the plant cells within hours after perception (Dow et al., 2000; Tao et al., 2003).
 Thus, petioles were harvested at the following four time points: 0,1,8, and 24 hours post-inoculation.
 To stabilize transcripts, petioles were submerged into liquid Nitrogen immediately after harvesting and stored at -80°C until RNA extraction.